 My last opportunity to address the PACB was in September 2007, a very different economic environment than we find ourselves in today.
 I used that speech seven years ago to discuss the Federal Reserve's initial responses to growing financial instability in the housing sector.
-I explained that the Fed's role in promoting financial stability rather than its monetary policy responsibilities had prompted the short-term injection of some \$68 billion in liquidity through open market operations in early August 2007, a mere 12 months after I joined the Fed.
+I explained that the Fed's role in promoting financial stability rather

+\$68 billion in liquidity through open market operations in early August 2007, a mere 12 months after I joined the Fed.
 That seems like a long time ago and much has transpired since then.
 At the time, the FOMC had yet to lower the federal funds rate from its target of 5.25 percent.
-Weeks later, though, the FOMC began to lower the federal funds rate arget and then kept lowering it to essentially zero in December 2008, as the global financial crisis and the ensuing Great Recession enveloped economies around the world.
+Weeks later, though, the FOMC began to lower the federal funds rate target and then kept lowering it to essentially zero in December 2008, as the global financial crisis and the ensuing Great Recession enveloped economies around the world.